R. Kelly: Musical style and influences

-Kelly's music took root in R&B, hip hop and soul.
+Kelly's music took root in R&B, hip-hop and soul.
 He was influenced by listening to his mother, Joanne Kelly, sing.
 She played records by Stevie Wonder, Donny Hathaway and Marvin Gaye, inspirations for Kelly.
 In reference to Hathaway, Kelly stated: "A guy like Donny Hathaway had a focused, sexual texture in his voice that I always wanted in mine.
-He had smooth, soulful tones, but he was spiritual at the same time.
+He had smooth, soulful tones, but he was spiritual at the same time."
 In his autobiography, Kelly stated that he was heavily influenced by Marvin Gaye's R&B Lothario image.
 "I had to make a 'baby-makin album.
 If Marvin Gaye did it, I wanted to do it", Kelly said.

 While Kelly created a smooth, professional mixture of hip-hop beats, soulman crooning and funk, the most distinctive element of his music is its explicit sensuality.
+Critics and reference works also described his style as combining gospel-tinged vocal delivery, tightly arranged contemporary R&B production, and a hybrid use of R&B and hip-hop phrasing.
 "Sex Me", "Bump n' Grind", "Your Body's Callin'", and "Feelin' on Yo Booty" are considered to be examples, as their productions were seductive enough to sell such blatant come-ons.
 Kelly's crossover appeal was also sustained by his development of a flair for pop balladry.